I was intrigued to see two things happen one after another. I’ll have to store this one under the decentralised magic or something.

 Together you have a complete solution to sidestep Google’s Picassa, Flickr’s reach and all other solutions.
 I just hope some of Flickr’s magic has rubbed off on OpenPhoto, as a decentralised Flickr is no easy feat.
 And I have to wonder how they stay sustainable if the money is going to Dropbox and Amazon.

-– If OpenPhoto and SpiderOak would work together, I wouldn’t have to move anything at all.
+Update – If OpenPhoto and SpiderOak would work together, I wouldn’t have to move anything at all.
 Although I’m wondering how permissions work?
 Wouldn’t want to just hand over my Spideroak authentication, as it has lots of my private backups.
 However its worth noting SpiderOak does support dropbox-like shares and Oauth, so that could work…